albertgoncalves/hello_nix/r/README.md

 Then <kbd>cmd</kbd> + <kbd>v</kbd> once you're on the inside.

 ---
-If you want to lint your `r` scripts, looks like `lintr` also came along for the ride:
+If you want to lint your `R` scripts, looks like `lintr` also came along for the ride:
 ```bash
 $ R
 ```